Docket Entries Since Last Update

 fn12 Brief for Appellee 20.

-matter.
-The crux of the District Court's analysis of this latter issue is set forth
+separate matter.
+The crux of the District Court's analysis of this latter issue is set forth in this

 "With respect to the evidentiary question--does the phrase 'political propaganda,'